jsonh-org/JsonhCli/README.md

 ```
 Description:
-  The JSONH Command Line Interface.
+  The JSONH Command Line Interface

 Usage:
   JsonhCli [options]

 Options:
-  --input-path <input-path>    The path of the JSONH file to input. []
+  --input-path <input-path>    The path of the JSONH file to input
-  --input <input>              The JSONH string to input. []
+  --input <input>              The JSONH string to input
   --output-path <output-path>  The path of the JSON file to output.
-If null, logs the output. []
+If null, logs the output
-  --pretty                     Whether to indent the outputted JSON. [default: False]
+  --pretty                     Whether to indent the outputted JSON
   --version                    Show version information
   -?, -h, --help               Show help and usage information
 ```